devhelpr/agent-loop/readme.md

 This project is a simple coding agent implemented with an Agent Loop architecture.

-It runs OpenAI LLM calls in a loop and depending on the response, it can read files, search the repo, write patches, and run commands.
+It runs OpenAI LLM calls in a loop and depending on the response, it can read files, search the repo, write patches, run commands, and evaluate work quality.
 The agent continues this loop until it reaches a final answer or a maximum number of iterations.

+## Key Features

-This uses manual tool calls instead of using the OpenAI function calling feature, allowing for more control over the process.
+- **Manual Tool Calls**: Uses manual tool calls instead of OpenAI function calling for more control
+- **Dual Patch Formats**: Supports both full-file patches (for new files) and unified diff patches (for incremental improvements)
+- **Work Evaluation**: Built-in evaluation tool that analyzes created files and provides structured feedback with scores, strengths, improvements, and specific suggestions
+- **Robust Diff Parsing**: Enhanced diff patch parsing with fallback mechanisms for edge cases
+- **Iterative Workflow**: Agent follows a structured workflow: create → evaluate → improve with diff patches → re-evaluate

+## Tools Available

+1. **read_files**: Read and analyze existing files
+2. **search_repo**: Search the repository for patterns or content
+3. **write_patch**: Apply patches in unified diff format (preferred) or full-file format
+4. **run_cmd**: Execute shell commands
+5. **evaluate_work**: Analyze files and provide structured feedback for improvements
+6. **final_answer**: Complete the task and generate a summary

 ## Architecture Diagram